Marfullsen/AoE2-recgame-info/README.md

 ## Description
 Get important info about the recorded games like map, time played, teams, and many more.

+## Last changes
+- Now into the info dic you can find the color_cod & the civ_cod!
+- The code and the file structure was tidied up.

 ## Dependencies
 - [mgz](https://github.com/happyleavesaoc/aoc-mgz) (Also via pip: `pip install mgz`)